 4.2 Make the database as flexible as possible.

-- You need to be able to generate a pick list of data, then add and delete entries or groups of records to get the exact list you wish to use for your mailshot or report.
+- You need to be able to generate a pick list of data and put together a targeted group of records to get the exact list you wish to use for your mailshot or report.

 - You should be able to run off one label for a single envelope, or 2,000 labels for a mailshot, without any complications.

 4.3 Each customer’s contact history needs to be readily accessible, to ensure you do not send the same communication twice.

 4.4 Use categories, codes and key data fields to organise the data as a whole (see 5).